Italian Braciole Recipe + Video

 Donna Elick

-This Italian braciole may take hours to cook, but that first bite is well worth the wait!
-Make it tonight for the ultimate comfort food meal.
+My Papa's Italian braciole recipe may take hours to cook, but that first bite is well worth the wait!
+It's the ultimate comfort food meal.

 5 stars from 2 reviews